Skip to main content

 Council for Accreditation of Counseling and Related Educational Programs (CACREP) AccreditedLipscomb’s new Healthcare Professionals Certificate Training (HPCT) certificate program consists of a one-year, three-course substance addiction specialization curriculum within a CACREP-accredited clinical mental health counseling program.
 Participants will also enroll in two group supervision courses led by an instructor.
 Group supervision will occur in the summer and fall semesters.

 The HPCT program is grant-funded and designed for counselors, physician assistants, nurse practitioners, nurses and social workers practicing at partnering Federally Qualified Health Centers (FQHCs) and community mental health centers.
 This program emphasizes substance use disorder treatments (especially opioid) for underserved populations.
 Coursework is free to participants with a one-year program commitment.
-The first cohort of 10 practitioners will begin the program in January 2024.
-Only practitioners working with partnering agencies are eligible to participate.
+Only practitioners working with qualifying agencies are eligible to participate.

 Lipscomb University’s Clinical Mental Health Counseling Program (CMHC) has been awarded a $1.65 million grant from the Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, to improve mental health services in Middle Tennessee by training the behavioral health and healthcare workforce to address unmet needs.
 This grant will fund Lipscomb’s new Healthcare Professionals Certificate Training (HPCT) program and will provide full tuition for a total of 50 students to complete a graduate Certificate in Substance Use Disorder Treatment.